MOACChain/MOAC-DOCS/Docs/MicroChainFormation.rst

         sending from:0xa8863fc8ce3816411378685223c03daae9770ebb to:0xc3c6e85820d97477172498ce7aed37b0bb22e67e amount:0 with data:0x69f3576f

-10. Subchain mining started: After these steps, scs server should have some info like:
+10. Subchain mining started: After these steps, scs servers should form a MicroChain and start generating blocks.
+You may see some info like:

     ::